 - Toxicology (poison) screening

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
-The patient may receive:
+The person may receive:

 Doyon S. Opiods.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 167.

 Plasencia AMA, Furbee RB.
 Opioids.
 In: Wolfson AB, Hendey GW, Ling LJ, et al, eds.
 Harwood-Nuss' Clinical Practice of Emergency Medicine.
 5th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2009:chap 289.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2009:chap 289.

-Review Date: 4/5/2013
+Review Date: 4/21/2015

-Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.